Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 # Create a store in POS using the wizard

-There are two ways to create a store in POS: via wizard that is described in this topic, or manually, see [Create a store manually](./06a_CreateStoreManually.md).
+There are two ways to create a store in POS: via wizard that is described in this topic and is highly recommended, or manually, see [Create a store manually](./06a_CreateStoreManually.md).

 ## Create a store using the wizard

 The store wizard guides you through all steps to create a store and its full functionality.
-Therefore, it is highly recommended that you use the wizard instead of creating a store manually.

 ## Start the store wizard